zeroSDN/ZSDN-Controller/README.md

 ![Overview](http://alki.square7.de/zsdn/MessageBus_modules.png)

-# Why another SDN-Controller?
+# Why yet another SDN-Controller?

-We felt  that many controllers are either _too monolithic_, _too hard to understand_, or _not scalable_ enough.
+We felt that many controllers are either _too monolithic_, _too hard to understand_, or _not scalable enough_.

 This is why we created a controller that:

-* Can run on **any hardware** (Raspberry Pi, Cloud environment, even on SDN switches)
+## Is highly modularized

-* Is **highly modularized**: every functionality in ZSDN is a single artifact running independently, no matter if on the same machine or distributed: **there is no huge monolithic controller instance**.<br>
+Every functionality in ZeroSDN is a single artifact running independently, no matter if on the same machine or distributed; there is no huge monolithic controller instance.

-* Is **language independent** (currently Java and C++ supported)
+## Can run on any hardware
+We deployed the full controller on a single Raspberry Pi, in a cloud environment and even directly on physical SDN switches.

+## Is language independent
+Currently supported languages are Java and C++.

-* Can be easily **understood and extended**.
+## Can be easily understood and extended

-* Filters events on the sender side: Using hierarchical topic-based subscriptions, we **avoid unecessary event-delivery**.
-This includes the Switch itself.
-If no one wants to receive e.g. UDP packets, the Switch will not even send them.

-* **Performs very well**: ZeroSDN won't play to its advantages when running locally only, however, we were able to perform very well when scaling out (Tested using CBench (see http://archive.openflow.org/wk/index.php/Oflops), Throughput mode):
+We made sure to document all functionality thoroughly.

+## Avoids unecessary event-delivery
+ZeroSDN filters events at sending modules using hierarchical topic-based publish/subscribe.
+If, for example, no module is subscribed to UDP packets from the network, the switches will not even attempt to deliver them.

+## Performs very well
+While ZeroSDN can be run locally on one machine without a problem, it really plays to its advantage once distributed2:

 ![ZeroSDN StartUpSelector initial screen](http://alki.square7.de/zsdn/throughput_4_node.png)